bruno-lang/bruno-lang.github.io/learn/index.md

 		'1 + '2 * '3 == ('1 + '2) * '3

 If not set in parentheses `'1 + '2 * '3` will be evaluated left to right resulting in `'9` not `'7`.

-The advantage is that correct bracketing is much easier to apply and be sure of than to learn and apply any precedence specification and operator are relly nothing more than an symbolic alias for function names.
+> Instead of dealing with operator precedence (what is really hard and most of
+> all ineffectual to memorise) only parentheses have to applied correctly
+> (what is really simple).
+Operators are really just a name alias.

 ### Branches and Cases
 There is a single control flow construct directly embedded in a function